gustavokei/electron-game-updater/README.md

 Text is in Brazilian Portuguese.

-If you wish to make this project work for your game, clone/fork this repository and follow the steps bellow.
+If you wish to make this project work for you, clone/fork this repository and follow the steps bellow.

 ## Step 1 - Edit `package.json`

-This will make the package your own and implement auto update
+This will make the package your own and implement auto update.

-The `publish` repo will contain the launcher releases (no source code).
+The `publish` repo contains the launcher releases (no source code).

-Therefore, if you decide your updater should be closed source, create two repositories: one (private) for the launcher source code, and another one (public) that will "host" the installer
+Therefore, if you decide your updater should be closed source, create two repositories: one (private) for the launcher source code, and another one (public).
+In the `publish` section below, you should use the public repo credentials.

 ```json
 ...